aer0usa/aer0usa.github.io/sliderules.md

     * Douglas Sky Rule logo embossed in middle of each side
     * “Major J. F. Buniowski” written on one side
 * Includes instruction booklet
-    * Smaller than standard Picket instruction book
+    * Smaller than standard Pickett instruction book
     * Folded up and inserted in the leather case along with the rule
     * Good condition
     * Written by A. A. Mahoff